 The club explores off-road 4-wheel drive trails at least monthly.
 The purpose is to further enjoyment of off-road driving, provide social experiences for its members, and protect Public Lands.

-The SaddleBrooke Singles Club is a social organization made up of active, fun-loving SaddleBrooke single residents (both male & female) that meets formally once a month to plan a variety of activities in which members can engage as a group.
-These activities might include movies, plays, sporting events, dinners in town, excursions to different sites… whatever comes to mind that might trigger the mutual interests of other members.
-Monthly meetings are held the first Tuesday of every month at 4:00 p.m. in the Coyote Room in the SaddleBrooke Clubhouse, and some members of ten meet afterwards for a cocktail and/or dinner in the Clubhouse’s The Vistas restaurant.
-Informal Happy Hour gatherings are held every Friday afternoon at 4:30 p.m. in one or more of the HOA #1/HOA #2 clubhouse dining facilities..
+A social organization of active, fun-loving SaddleBrooke single residents which meets formally once a month to plan a variety of activities in which members can participate as a group.
+These activities might include movies, plays, sporting events, dinners in town, excursions to different sites – whatever might trigger the mutual interests of its members.
+Informal Happy Hour gatherings are held every Friday afternoon in one or more of the SaddleBrooke One/SaddleBrooke TWO clubhouse dining facilities.
+Monthly meetings are held the first Friday of every month at 4:00 p.m. in the Javelina Room in the SaddleBrooke Clubhouse.

-The 10 year old club is made up of Corvette car owners to promote social activities and fellowship among Corvette owners.
-We meet monthly with our membership of 80, 33 which reside in SaddleBrooke.
+The 16 year old club is made up of Corvette car owners to promote social activities and fellowship among Corvette owners.
+We meet monthly with our membership of 100, 16 which reside in SaddleBrooke or SaddleBrooke Ranch.
 We are active in weekly cruise nights, mystery meals, special events, and car shows.
 We are sponsored by Watson Chevrolet.

 WOMEN ON OUR OWN (WOOO)